bootlin/buildroot-external-st/docs/internals.md

     demo configuration for the DK2
 * `docs`, documentation
 * `Config.in`, top-level Config.in file mandatory in all `BR2_EXTERNAL`
   trees.
-In our case, it is empty as we don't provide any Buildroot package.
+Indicate the location of the Config.in file from our m4projects package.
 * `README.md`
 * `external.desc`, mandatory in all `BR2_EXTERNAL` trees, gives a name and description for the `BR2_EXTERNAL` tree
-* `external.mk`, mandatory in all `BR2_EXTERNAL` trees, empty in our case as we don't provide any Buildroot package.
+* `external.mk`, mandatory in all `BR2_EXTERNAL` trees, indicate the
+  location of `*.mk` file from new packages.

 ## Changes compared to upstream Buildroot